The Apprentice Company- FAQs

 Will I need a car?

 We encourage all students to bring a car if they are able.
-Though food, housing, classrooms and many theatre facilities are within comfortable walking distance, a vehicle does allow for more ease in getting to the Production Center, the Outdoor Stage and to various local establishments-grocery stores, malls, movie theatres, etc. A Drew University parking permit, which is required to park any vehicle on campus, can be obtained upon your arrival for $30.
+Though food, housing, classrooms and many theatre facilities are within comfortable walking distance, a vehicle does allow for more ease in getting to the Production Center, the Outdoor Stage and to various local establishments-grocery stores, malls, movie theatres, etc. A Drew University parking permit, which is required to park any vehicle on campus, can be obtained upon your arrival, for a fee

 Can I apprentice for just part of the summer?